Brazilian tax litigation. Strategic defense across instances.

 Administrative track

 - DRJ (Delegacia da Receita Federal de Julgamento) — first administrative instance, single judge or panel of Federal Revenue auditors.
-Decides on impugnations filed by the taxpayer within 30 days of the tax assessment;
+Decides on challenges (impugnações) filed by the taxpayer within 20 business days of the tax assessment (Decree 70.235/72 as amended by LC 227/2026; until 2025 it was 30 calendar days);

 - CARF (Conselho Administrativo de Recursos Fiscais) — second administrative instance, paritary tribunal composed equally of Tax Authority and taxpayer representatives.
 Decides voluntary appeals against unfavorable DRJ decisions;